richardcarls/passport-indieauth/README.md

 	passport.authenticate(['indieauth', 'anonymous']);
 	```

 - The `profile` argument supplied to the verify callback defaults to PortableContacts format of the parsed user page, but you may instead have the parsed data passed directly by setting the `mfDataAsProfile` option to `true`.
-See [microformat-node](https://github.com/glennjones/microformat-node#output) for the structure of this data.
+See [microformat-node](https://github.com/glennjones/microformat-node#output) for the structure of this data, and [h-card draft spec](http://microformats.org/wiki/h-card) for the relevant profile-related properties.

 ## Related Modules
 - [passport-indieauth](https://github.com/mko/passport-indieauth) - IndieAuth authentication strategy for Passport.